Skip to main content

 Installation

-In the project directory, run
+In the project directory, run:

 uv add funasr modelscope huggingface_hub onnxconverter_common torch torchaudio onnx

-Dependency Issue Solution
+Dependency Issue Solutions

-If you encounter the following dependency issue:
+If you encounter the following dependency issues:

 help: `llvmlite` (v0.36.0) was included because `open-llm-vtuber` (v1.0.0a1) depends on `funasr` (v1.2.2) which depends on `umap-learn` (v0.5.7)